azurenoops/ref-scca-enclave-landing-zone-starter/docs/00-Remote-State-Storage.md

 For simple test scripts or for development, a local state file will work.
 However, if we are working in a team, deploying our infrastructure from a CI/CD tool or developing a Terraform using multiple layers, we need to store the state file in a remote backend and lock the file to avoid mistakes or damage the existing infrastructure.

-We can use remote backends, such as Azure Storage, Google Cloud Storage, Amazon S3, and HashiCorp Terraform Cloud & Terraform Enterprise, to keep our files safe and share between multiple users.
+We can use remote backends, such as Azure Storage to keep our files safe and share between multiple users.

 ## Creating a Service Principal and a Client Secret